Farah Nosh

 Farah Nosh (فرح نوش) is an Iraqi Canadian photojournalist.
 Her work about Iraq and its conflicts has been exhibited in galleries in the U.S. and UK.
 She has appeared on the CNN Inside The Middle East segment "Someone You Should Know", which explores different persons and their effects on the region.

 Life

 Nosh was born and grew up in Canada.
 She attended the University of British Columbia in 1998 to study geography for her BA, and then in 2002 she undertook a diploma in photojournalism at the Western Academy of Photography in Victoria.
-Farah currently resides in New York City.

-Although Nosh is Iraqi, she never knew her family in Iraq before the conflict.
-When the U.S.–Iraq war began in 2003, she left the compound where western journalists were based and lived isolated in a small house in western Baghdad with her family.
+Nosh was working as a freelance photographer in Iraq, and when the U.S.–Iraq war began in 2003, she left the compound where western journalists were based and lived isolated in a small house in western Baghdad with her family.
 Therefore, she spent the war without much sense of what was going on outside of the area.
 Subsequently, she has covered both the Iraqi civilian and American military forces sides.

 Work

 Nosh intends her work to show war's impact on the human condition.
 She moved in 2002 to work as a freelance photographer in Iraq at the time Saddam Hussein was still in power, along with a few other western journalists, in which she appeared in Life, The New York Times, The Guardian, The Independent, The Times, Marie Claire, The Globe and Mail, The National Post and The Toronto Star.
 Since the Iraq war started in 2003, she has been paying frequent visits to Iraq working with the U.S. military and Iraqi citizens.
 In 2005 Nosh undertook a large-format photography project in Canada and Alaska, documenting the remaining fluent speakers of the Haida language.
 In 2011 that project culminated with an exhibition and book launch that took place at the Haida Gwaii Museum.